-Public Space Protection Orders (PSPOs) deal with problems that spoil the qualify of life in your local community - they set out rules about behaviour in a 'public space' so that it's:
+Public Space Protection Orders (PSPOs) deal with problems that spoil the quality of life in your local community - they set out rules about behaviour in a 'public space' so that it's:

 - safer for everyone

-- availalble to use and enjoy by law-abiding people
+- available to use and enjoy by law-abiding people

 - free from anti-social behaviour

-A wide range of behaviours can be managed through the restrictions or positive requirements in a PSPO, especially when other targeted options to deal with problems have not been successful.
+A wide range of behaviours can be managed through the restrictions or positive requirements in a PSPO, especially when other targeted methods of dealing with problems haven't been successful.

 A PSPO can last for up to 3 years, after which it must be reviewed.
 Following a review a PSPO can be extended for a further 3 years; there's no limit on the number of times a PSPO can be reviewed and renewed.